robin-moser/aw-watcher.nvim/README.md

 - 🪵 Selected git branch
 - 📝 Edited files
-- 💻 Language of files
+- 💻 Programming language of a file
 - 💼 Your projects

 ## 🔥 Status